BIGJRA/BIGJRA.github.io/rejuv.md

     -   Flamethrower

 This is a 1v1.
-You don’t have to win this one though.
+You don't have to win this one though.
 So, this may seem to be Jigglypuff, but it has the same ability, moves, and base stats as a different Pokemon, but the same typing as normal… anyways, this is a very winnable battle, you just must find something with a powerful